Our Future Is Urban

 Building Inclusiveness

 Solving major urban climate and environmental challenges requires technological innovation and a well-aligned and expansive stakeholder ecosystem.
 Inclusivity, both in dialogue and action, remains elusive.
-The informal sector in many communities Global South accounts for a significant portion of a nation’s workforce.
+The informal sector in many communities in the Global South accounts for a significant portion of a nation’s workforce.
 Many of the world’s 2 billion informal workers call the Global South home and represent future environmental stewards of the planet over the next several decades.
 These workers lack social protection, worker rights, healthcare access, and decent working conditions.
 Our innovations build solve these challenges by offering consistent and substantially higher income opportunities with large-scale employment opportunities across many communities.

 Formalizing the Informal Sector Through Innovation